Inflectra/spira-documentation/docs/SpiraApps/ConditionalLists.md

 The menu button at the bottom of the settings page can be used to **validate your settings**.
 It will check each settings box for valid field names and make sure none of the rules conflict with any other for a specific artifact.
 If there are any conflicts or a field name is spelled incorrectly, it will say which artifact setting has invalid rules and log detailed error messages in the browser console.
 Be sure to double check the field **values** yourself, since the SpiraApp does not validate them for you.

 #### Valid Fields

-There are specific fields that can be used by the Conditional Lists SpiraApp.
-This includes all lookup fields, Tags, Custom properties, and a couple user fields not marked as lookups.
-The full list is below.
+Below is a full list of the field names that the SpiraApp can use, by artifact.
+This includes lookup fields, tags, Custom properties, and user fields.

 === "Documents"
 - AuthorId